 A student comes to you in distress.
-They have recently requested to be identified by pronouns and a name that better fit their gender identity.
+They have recently requested to be identified by different pronouns and name to better fit their gender identity.

-The student claims a group of students were intentionally and repeatedly using their dead name\ and incorrect. pronouns and have been doing so since the beginning of the year.
+The student claims a group of students were intentionally and repeatedly using their dead name\ and incorrect pronouns and have been doing so since the beginning of the year.